krisl/autolingo/README.md

-# duolingo-solver
+# autolingo
-Automatically completes Duolingo lessons so you don't have to.
+A Chrome extension that completes Duolingo lessons so you don't have to.